-Wind mapping studies estimate that Idaho has almost 212,830 MW of potential wind generation.
-120 Idaho's most promising wind resources are located in the Snake River Plain area of Southern Idaho.
-121 The State of Idaho through the Department of Lands encourages the development of wind power on state endowment lands, which created income for the Idaho State Endowment Fund, funding schools and other state institutions.
+Wind mapping studies estimate that Idaho has almost 213,000 MW of potential wind generation.123 Idaho's best wind resources are located in the Snake River Plain area of Southern Idaho.124 The State of Idaho through the Department of Lands encourages the development of wind power on state endowment lands.
+Projects developed on endowment lands, create income for the Idaho State Endowment Fund, which funds schools and other state institutions.